Timmeey86/FS22_UnloadBalesEarly/README.md

 Original mod idea: https://github.com/Mogli12/UnfinishedBales

-Source code has been written from scratch.
+Source code has been written from scratch since FS22 requires a different approach for the same result

 ## How to install